-GAO: Obama Administration has no Official Metrics to Measure Border Security; Will Not Adopt Any until Late 2013
+GAO: Obama Administration Has No Official Metrics to Measure Border Security

 On February 26, 2013, the Government Accountability Office (GAO) released a report stating that the Department of Homeland Security has no official metrics in place to measure whether the border is secure and has no plans to adopt any such metrics until late this year.